 Word Wars: A “Mini Scrabble”

 To summarize, Word Wars is a simplified version of Scrabble.
 It uses the same grid-based style of game board with letter tiles.
 Your goal is to create more valuable words than your opponent, earning the highest score possible.
-A game ends when there are no more tiles left to distribute and neither player can create a word with their available letter tiles.
+Studying a Scrabble dictionary would help here.
+A game ends when there are no more tiles left to distribute and neither player can find words to play with their available letter tiles.
 Whoever has the highest score at that point is the winner.

 Where to Find Word Wars